 Formal application is made to the department for acceptance into the B.F.A. degree program.
+Application must be submitted at least two semesters prior to applicant's anticipated graduation.
 Favorable faculty review of the application materials and a cumulative 3.25 GPA in course work in the major and university studies are required before a student is declared a candidate for the B.F.A. degree.

 • C or better in all art classes

 Undergraduate majors proceed with meeting the USP requirements for the B.A. in art and balance with foundation, art history, and studio core requirements in the major until formally accepted as a B.F.A. candidate.
 Application does not automatically guarantee acceptance into the B.F.A. program.